Can Playing The Violin Make You As Smart As Albert Einstein?

 Musicians who play string instruments develop areas of their brain that others don’t.

-Violin is one of the only instruments where the pitch must be “created” by the musician.
-Dropping the finger one millimetre too high or too low can make the song sound out of tune.
-In order for violinists to play in tune, they must be able to hear the music in their head before they actually play a single note (pre-hearing).
-They have to stay connected to the music during the whole piece.
+For violinists to play in tune, they must be able to hear the music in their heads before they play a single note (pre-hearing).
+They have to stay connected to the music throughout the piece.
 As a result, they develop strong concentration skills.

-This relationship with sound not only develops a stronger ear for the violinist, but it also improves concentration and the attention span.
-This benefit definitely helps in many other aspects of their lives as well.
+This relationship with sound develops a stronger ear for the violinist and improves concentration and attention span, which helps in many other aspects of their lives.

 Physical benefits